gatsbyjs/gatsby/docs/tutorial/part-five/index.md

   <p>Your browser does not support the video element.</p>
 </video>

-Here we poke around the built-in `Site` "type" and see what fields are available on it—including the `siteMetadata` object we queried earlier.
+Here you poke around the built-in `Site` "type" and see what fields are available on it—including the `siteMetadata` object you queried earlier.
 Try opening Graph_i_QL and play with your data!
 Press <kbd>Ctrl + Space</kbd> to bring up the autocomplete window and <kbd>Ctrl + Enter</kbd> to run the query.
-We'll be using Graph_i_QL a lot more through the remainder of the tutorial.
+You'll be using Graph_i_QL a lot more through the remainder of the tutorial.

 ## Source plugins